-By using a device's near field communications (NFC) chip, Apple Pay can wirelessly communicate with point-of-sale systems to initiate contactless payment, or what is often referred to as "tap to pay" transactions.
+By using an iPhone's near field communications (NFC) chip, Apple Pay can wirelessly communicate with point-of-sale systems to initiate a contactless payment, or what is often referred to as "tap to pay" transactions.

 Tap to pay transactions are often highly praised by both customers and retailers.
 Some suppliers have claimed that tap to pay transactions are up to twice as fast as traditional methods.

 During a sale, a buyer will activate Apple Play via double-clicking the side button on Face ID enabled iPhones, or double-clicking the Home Button on Touch ID enabled iPhones.
 After they select which card to use, a buyer must hold their device near a point-of-sale terminal.
 The device will provide the necessary information, such as the device ID and a tokenized card number, to the terminal.